RyHensel/dead-reckoning/README.md

 **`snapshots\` versus `archives\`.** The snapshot folders are the working restore points and are what the Restore button reads.
-The zips are the portable copy — drag one off to long-term storage.
+The zips are the portable copy.
+Drag one off to long-term storage.
 If you uncheck **Keep loose copies**, snapshot folders are deleted after bundling and Restore will report no snapshots found.
 Leave it checked unless you have a reason not to.